 Universal offers perks to get theme park visitors into its hotels.
-The most valuable of these are unlimited Universal Express access for each guest in the hotel room and admission to The Wizarding World of Harry Potter at Islands of Adventure 1 hour before the general public each morning.
+The most valuable of these are unlimited Universal Express access for each guest in the hotel room and admission to select attractions (primarily those in The Wizarding World of Harry Potter areas at both Islands of Adventure and Universal Studios Florida 1 hour before the general public each morning.

 Other benefits include: